paidy/interview/Forex.md

 - How do you work around restrictions;
 - What design choices do you make;
 - How do you think beyond the happy path.

+__Solution__

+Initial requirements were:
+ - support at least 10k request per day
+ - return rate not older than 5 minutes
+ - support 9 currencies (what gives 72 possible pairs)
+ - limit calls to OneForge to 1000 requests per day

+To fulfill them I've decided to periodically (every 2 minutes but it's configurable) make a batch call to OneForge API to get current quotes for all supported pairs (their API allows this and counts it as 1 request).

+Caching individual requests for 5 minutes and only calling OneForge if someone ask for a rate we don't have was not an option because in the pessimistic scenario it would require more than 20k calls per day.

+__Implementation details__

+To cache rates I've added new effect to the stack (Memoized) and created additional service (RatesCache).
+Rates process gets data from it when handles users' requests.
+At the start of the application cyclic call for current rates is being scheduled and the process of storing new rates is also handled by Rates process.
+As those two tasks (fetching new data and handling users's calls) are done separately the only exception (from Rates process) user ever gets is CurrentRateNotAvailable if for some reason rate is not available.
+All exceptions related to calling OneForge and parsing their response are logged.
+I've also added checking if user didn't provide the same currency for "from" and "to" as this is not a valid pair.

+__How to run tests__

+Simply run in console (you have to be in the project folder)
+>sbt test

+__How to run application__

+To run application you have to pass you API key as an environment variable (ONE_FORGE_API_KEY).
+You can do this by typing in console:

+On Windows
+>set ONE_FORGE_API_KEY=<your_api_key>

+On Linux/Mac
+>export ONE_FORGE_API_KEY=<your_api_key>

+Then you can run your application from console (you have to be in the project folder)
+>sbt run

+__Future work__

+I limited my work on this exercise to the expected 6 hours.
+Unfortunately in this time I didn't manage to finish everything what I'd like to do.
+If I had more time I'd:
+ - add integration tests
+ - add unit tests for the api
+ - check if it wouldn't be better to add Either as an effect instead of a result type
+ - try to use State effect instead of Memoized as I have a feeling that I misused it.